-organizations provide participants with supplemental unemployment benefits, and sickness and accident benefits subordinate to supplemental unemployment benefits.
+- subordinate to supplemental unemployment benefits.
 Section 501(c)(18) organizations provide participants with pension(s) and similar benefits.
-When such an organization receives payments from participants, or their employers, to provide these benefits, report the payments on line 2 as program service revenue, rather than on line 1 as contributions.

-C. How to value noncash contributions.
+When such an organization receives payments from participants, or their employers, to provide these benefits, report the payments on line 2 as program service revenue, rather than on line 1 as contributions. - C. How to value noncash contributions.
 Report noncash contributions on line 1 at FMV.
 If FMV can't be readily determined, use an appraised or estimated value.
-See also the instructions for Part II of Schedule B.

-D. Schedule of contributors.
+See also the instructions for Part II of Schedule B. - D. Schedule of contributors.
 Attach Schedule B, if required.
 See the instructions for Item H.

-The information on Form 1099-K, Payment Card and TIP Third Party Network Transactions, may be useful in helping you to prepare your return but you aren't required to report the information on any specific line of your return.
+The information on Form 1099-K, Payment Card and Third Party Network Transactions, may be useful in helping you to prepare your return but you aren't required to report the information on any specific line of your return.
 An organization that receives a Form 1099-K reporting a gross amount of payment card or third party network payments received in the tax year should consider these amounts when reporting contributions and revenue on lines 1 through 8, according to the instructions for preparing the return.
 You should retain all Forms 1099-K with your other records.